HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/usage.md

 ### Stopping an Ongoing Request

 While IQ is processing your request (indicated by the "Thinking..." loading indicator), you can cancel it by clicking the **Stop** button that appears in the input area.
 Once stopped:

 - IQ halts the response generation.
 - A message "You stopped the response." is displayed in the chat area.
+- The stopped question is retained in the input field, allowing you to edit and resend it if desired.
-- You can send a new message immediately.
+- You can also send a new message immediately.

 ![Stop Ongoing Request](../../assets/HCL_IQ_Stop_Ongoing_Request.png "Cancel ongoing request")